kubeflow/manifests/contrib/bentoml/README.md

 ### Deploy with BentoRequest CRD

 In this workflow, we will export the Bento to a remote S3 storage.
-After that, we will use the `yatai-image-build` operator to containerize the Bento and push the resulting OCI image to a remote registry.
+After that, we will use the `yatai-image-builder` operator to containerize the Bento and push the resulting OCI image to a remote registry.
 Finally, we will use the `yatai-deployment` operator to deploy the containerized Bento image.

 Kustomize the installation with AWS and Container registry credentials by updating the [yatai-image-builder-values.yaml](https://github.com/ssheng/manifests/blob/master/contrib/bentoml/sources/yatai-image-builder-values.yaml) file.
+This will ensure that the `yatai-image-builder` has access to download the Bento from AWS S3 and push the OCI image built to a registry of your choice.

 ```
 dockerRegistry: